-A Bootstrap / jQuery plugin to create input spinner elements for number input, by shaack.com engineering.
-For now it needs jQuery, but I am working on it.
+A Bootstrap 5 plugin to create input spinner elements for number input, by shaack.com engineering.
+Zero dependencies other than Bootstrap 5.

-This version is compatible with Bootstrap 5, but we remain a Bootstrap 4 compatible version with the branch bootstrap4-compatible. npm versions 3.x are Bootstrap 5 compatible, versions 2.x Bootstrap 4 compatible.
+This version is compatible with Bootstrap 5.
+For Bootstrap 4 use the bootstrap4-compatible branch. npm versions 3.x are Bootstrap 5 compatible, versions 2.x Bootstrap 4 compatible.

 License: MIT